The Arden School of Theatre

 Year 1: Ensemble and Solo Singing Techniques (20 credits)

-Year 1: Musical Theatre: Context & Guidance (20 credits)
+Year 1: Musical Theatre: Context and Guidance (20 credits)

 The module aims to further develop and strengthen subject knowledge and encourage students to identify and examine their own practice in the wider context of the history of musical theatre.